Determining whether a bridge is reaching the end of its useful life is part science, part sense, part adventure.

 “It’s up to us to gather the information that tells whether a bridge needs to be repaired or replaced,” adds Paul.
 “It’s important that information is right, every time.”

-According to Jason, gathering that information is the first step toward safety.
+According to Jason, gathering accurate information is the first step toward safety.

 "Our infrastructure is crucial to our way of life, and many of us take for granted that our roads and bridges will always be there,” says Jason.
 “But the fact is that they won’t, unless we take action—I like to think that as bridge inspectors, we provide the information that is the critical first step to providing safe bridges for everyone."